 - Chicken Crunch: with 150 grams for chicken, cheddar cheese and vegetables for 19,000 pesos

-Each burger comes with one of the sides listed earlier or an extra charge for additional sides.
+Each burger came with one of the sides listed earlier or an extra charge for additional sides.

-In addition, there are seven different appetizers on the menu priced between 9,900 to 16,900 pesos.
-The appetizers include cheese fries, cheese sticks, chicken tenders, nachos, onion rings, quesadillas and tomato soup.
+In addition, there were eight different appetizers on the menu priced between 9,900 to 16,900 pesos.
+The appetizers included cheese fries, cheese sticks, chicken tenders, nachos, onion rings, quesadillas and tomato soup.

-Furthermore, there are three desserts on the menu: brownie with ice cream or apple pie with ice cream for 10,900 pesos or cheesecake for 11,900 pesos.
+Furthermore, there were three desserts on the menu: brownie with ice cream or apple pie with ice cream for 10,900 pesos or cheesecake for 11,900 pesos.

-Furthermore, they have several natural juices for 7,000 pesos and sodas and bottled water for 3,900 pesos.
+Furthermore, they had several natural juices for 7,000 pesos and sodas and bottled water for 3,900 pesos.